 Federal Fleet Annual Reports

 Energy Policy Act (EPAct) 2005 Section 705 requires federal agencies to prepare an annual report detailing compliance with EPAct 1992 alternative fuel vehicle purchasing requirements.
 Each agency report for the previous fiscal year must be posted on a public website, and its availability must be published in the Federal Register by February 15 of each year.
-Agencies wishing to post their reports on this website should contact Karen Guerra at FEMP.
+Agencies wishing to post their reports on this website should contact Brad Gustafson at FEMP.

 Alternative Fuel Use in Federal Dual-Fueled Vehicles: EPAct 2005 Section 701 requires federal agencies to operate all dual-fuel alternative fuel vehicles (AFVs) on alternative fuel unless they have applied for and received a waiver(s) from DOE.
 These documents provide information on the number of waivers granted by DOE and the alternative fuel consumed by federal vehicles per fiscal year.